ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 ---
 layout: post
 title: "Bitslicing, An Introduction"
-subtitle: "Data Orthogonalisation and Cryptography"
+subtitle: "Data Orthogonalization for Cryptography"
-date: 2018-06-27T12:00:00+02:00
+date: 2018-08-12T08:00:00+02:00
 ---

 I recently found myself looking for resources to brush up on bitsliced implementations of crypto algorithms.
-There's not a lot out there, aside from Thomas Pornin's excellent page on [constant-time crypto](https://www.bearssl.org/constanttime.html#bitslicing).
+To my surprise, there's not a lot out there, aside from Thomas' excellent page on [constant-time crypto](https://www.bearssl.org/constanttime.html#bitslicing).
 For the benefit of future me (and you), here's a recap.

-This post intends to give a brief overview over bitslicing as a technique, not requiring a cryptographic background.
+This post intends to give a brief overview over bitslicing as a technique, not requiring much of a cryptographic background.
 After working through a small example you should leave with a basic understanding, sufficient to dive into one of the many papers about fast, constant-time, bitsliced crypto algorithms.

 ## What is bitslicing?

 *Bitslicing* is a term coined by Matthew Kwan.
-It describes the technique introduced by Eli Biham in his paper [A Fast New DES Implementation in Software](http://www.cs.technion.ac.il/users/wwwb/cgi-bin/tr-get.cgi/1997/CS/CS0891.pdf), later improved upon by Kwan's [Reducing the Gate Count of Bitslice DES](http://fgrieu.free.fr/Mattew%20Kwan%20-%20Reducing%20the%20Gate%20Count%20of%20Bitslice%20DES.pdf).
+It describes the now 20-year-old technique introduced by Eli Biham in his paper [A Fast New DES Implementation in Software](http://www.cs.technion.ac.il/users/wwwb/cgi-bin/tr-get.cgi/1997/CS/CS0891.pdf), later improved upon by Kwan's [Reducing the Gate Count of Bitslice DES](http://fgrieu.free.fr/Mattew%20Kwan%20-%20Reducing%20the%20Gate%20Count%20of%20Bitslice%20DES.pdf).

 The basic idea is to express a function in terms of single-bit logical